-Time management refers to managing time efficiently so that the right time is assigned to the right activity.
+Time management alludes to managing time efficiently so that the right time is assigned to the right activity.

-Managing time effectively allows an individual to work more in less time.
-Everyone has the same 24 hours in a day still some do better than others, achieve more than others, and gain greater success, in the same amount of time.
+Effective time management allows an individual to work more in less time, Everyone has the same 24 hours in a day still some do better than others, achieve more than others, and gain greater success, in the same amount of time.
 The more you understand the importance of time management more likely you gain effectiveness in your life.

 Tip: 1 – Create a List of Tasks

-Create a To-Do list for all the tasks.
-This seems to be a classic method, yet highly effective.
+Create a To-Do list for all the task, this seems to be a classic method, yet highly effective.
 It creates awareness about the list of workloads you have.
 They are like your everyday toolkit.

-A good practice to write a To-do list is to separate your work task from a personal one.
-Capture each task as they come, also write your future tasks.
+A good practice to write a To-do list is to separate your work task from a personal one, capture each task as they come, also write anything that you think might come.

 Tip: 2 – Audit your time